kuvivek/drivingTheoryInGermany/README.md

 in moorland areas and on lakes.
 Adjust your speed to the visibility conditions!

 287. What must you do on encountering sudden dense fog driving at daytime?
-❌Only switch on parking lights
+❌ Only switch on parking lights
 ✅ Adapt speed immediately to visibility conditions
 ✅ Switch on dipped headlights
 **Comment**:  You should always adapt your speed to the visibility conditions, even in fog.
 To be seen better, you should switch on your
 dipped headlights in fog.

 288. For which purposes is a horn allowed to be used outside built-up areas?
-❌As a calling signal
+❌ As a calling signal
 ✅ As a warning signal
 ✅ As an overtaking signal
 **Comment**:  You may sound the horn at any time to warn others if you or others are in danger.
-However, you may only use the horn ❌and
-the headlight flasher ❌as an overtaking signal outside built-up areas.
+However, you may only use the horn - and the headlight flasher - as an overtaking signal outside built-up areas.

 289. You are driving following a heavy rain shower.
 What should you be aware of in this situation?
 ✅ I should maintain a large safety distance between me and the vehicle ahead
 ✅ Splash water might impair my vision
 ✅ It is difficult for me to detect uneven areas on the road surface
 **Comment**:  The braking distance is longer on a wet road than on a dry one.
 Splash water also makes visibility more difficult.
-That's why
-I always have to increase the safety distance on wet roads.
-This gives me a better view of the road and allows me to react in good time
+That's why I always have to increase the safety distance on wet roads.
+This gives me a better view of the road and allows me to
-to puddles or uneven road surfaces, for example.
+react in good time to puddles or uneven road surfaces, for example.

 290. What must you remember when refuelling?
 ✅ Do not refuel when the tank is full and the nozzle has switched off
 ❌ Fill up to the brim if possible
 ✅ Do not breath in any fuel fumes
 **Comment**:  Do not refuel when the tank is full and the nozzle has switched off.
-Otherwise it may overflow and contaminate the ground.
+Otherwise it may overflow and contaminate
+the ground.
 Do not inhale fuel vapors when refueling.
-Fuel vapors release volatile hydrocarbons into the air, especially benzene, which is carcinogenic.
+Fuel vapors release volatile hydrocarbons into the air, especially benzene,
+which is carcinogenic.

 291. What is a pre-condition for environmentally-friendly and energy-saving driving?
 ✅ Checking the tyre inflation pressure regularly
 ✅ Performing vehicle maintenance regularly
 ❌ Washing the engine regularly
 **Comment**:  The correct tire pressure reduces consumption and is part of energy-saving driving.
-Regular maintenance also ensures that the vehicle
+Regular maintenance also ensures
-is as environmentally friendly as possible overall.
+that the vehicle is as environmentally friendly as possible overall.

 292. You are driving in darkness on a well-constructed main road, using your dipped headlights.
 Within what distance must you be able to stop?
 Within the range of the
 ❌ side lights
 ✅ dipped headlights
 ❌ main beam lights
 **Comment**:  In principle, I am only allowed to drive fast enough to be able to stop within the visibility range.
-In the dark, the visibility range
+In the dark,
-is the same as the range of the low beam.
-The parking lights may only be used for parking, the high beam only if I have a clear road ahead and
+the visibility range is the same as the range of the low beam.
+The parking lights may only be used for parking, the high beam
-no other road users are dazzled.
+only if I have a clear road ahead and no other road users are dazzled.

 293. You are driving a motor vehicle with a manual gearbox.
 How can you reduce the fuel consumption of your vehicle? --❌IMP
 ❌By driving at a high engine speed
 ✅ By switching early up to the next gear
 ✅ By employing an anticipatory driving style, to avoid frequent changes of speed
 **Comment**:  Fuel-saving driving is as balanced and anticipatory as possible in order to avoid frequent braking and acceleration.
-Shift up early
-when accelerating, as fuel consumption and pollutant emissions are most favorable at low engine speeds.
+Shift up early when accelerating, as fuel consumption and pollutant emissions are most favorable at low engine speeds.

 294. Why does driving on this stretch of road require greater alertness on the part of the motorist?
 ✅ A tram might come from the opposite direction
 ✅ Driving on the tracks is dangerous
 ✅ The road surface is uneven and road grip varies

 295. You are driving on a wide road on which oncoming traffic can pass by you, unobstructed.
-Within what distance must you be able to stop in any event?
+Within what distance must you be
+able to stop in any event?
 Within
 ❌twice the distance readily visible to me
 ✅ the distance readily visible to me
 ❌half the distance readily visible to me
 **Comment**:  The following applies to driving motor vehicles: I may only drive as fast as I can control my vehicle.
-I must be able to stop within my
+I must
-range of vision, i.e. the distance I can see.
-Only on very narrow roads must I be able to stop within half the range of vision, and in the dark
+be able to stop within my range of vision, i.e. the distance I can see.
+Only on very narrow roads must I be able to stop
-within the range of the dipped beam.
+within half the range of vision, and in the dark within the range of the dipped beam.
 Then I drive safely.
-The road here is well developed, so only the answer with the “single” visible distance
-needs to be ticked.
+The road here is
+well developed, so only the answer with the “single” visible distance needs to be ticked.
 Not half, not double.

 296. The road is icy for a short distance.
 What should you avoid here, if possible?
 ✅ Braking